This Luftwaffe hero was shot down 32 times during World War II

 Still, he got back in the cockpit after a short convalescence and kept flying on the front lines.
 Rudel's return to the cockpit was against Hitler's express orders.
 The Führer wanted to make sure his hero pilot survived the war, but Rudel wanted back into the fight.

 Over his career, he destroyed 519 Soviet tanks, a battleship, a cruiser, a destroyer, 70 landing craft, and 11 airplanes.
 And he was famous for regularly landing and rescuing downed air crews.
 For his efforts, Rudel was awarded the Knight's Cross of the Iron Cross with Golden Oak Leaves, Swords, and Diamonds, the second highest level of the Knight's Cross.
 He was the only recipient of the award.

 The only version of the award that was higher than Rudel's was one specially made for Hermann Göring, and Göring basically got it for being head of the Luftwaffe, not for bravery.

 Of course, Rudel's side thankfully lost the war and he was forced into an early retirement.
 His close-air support expertise was eventually pressed into the service of the U.S. American engineers consulted him about CAS while designing the A-10 Warthog, the beloved, tank-busting beast.

-For anyone who is feeling pretty good about Rudel and maybe hoping he was a Rommel-type Nazi, the career military men who turned on Hitler when it became clear he was a monster, sorry.
-Rudel really was a hateful racist and Nazi.
-He spoke out regularly in support of the Third Reich and was a member of a neo-Nazi political party from 1953 to his death in 1982.
+For anyone who is feeling pretty good about Rudel and maybe hoping he was a Rommel-type German, the career military men who turned on Hitler when it became clear he was a monster, sorry.
+Rudel really was a hateful racist.
+He spoke out regularly in support of the Third Reich and was a member of a one of the most abhorrent German political parties from 1953 to his death in 1982.